 Economics has been described as the study of the ways in which society allocates scarce resources between competing ends.
-'Macroeconomics' includes theories about the level and growth of a nation's economic activity, about international interdependence, and about the causes of unemployment and inflation.
-'Microeconomics' studies the behaviour of individuals making economic choices in a variety of roles: people who are choosing jobs and deciding how to spend their income; managers who are organizing production and devising strategies to sell what they produce; as well as politicians and civil servants who are seeking to promote public welfare, even if it is to produce a satisfied population who might then further the politicians' own careers.
+'Macroeconomics' includes theories about the level and growth of a nation's economic activity.
+'Microeconomics' studies the behaviour of individuals making economic choices in a variety of roles.

 If you have studied economics at school, the course's central topics will be familiar, although their treatment at Cambridge is naturally deeper and broader.
 The course is divided between Part One in the first year, and Part Two in the second and third years.
 Specialisation increases each year.

 Part One has five compulsory papers, examined at the end of the third term: microeconomic principles; macroeconomic principles; quantitative methods in economics; political and sociological aspects of economics; and British economic history.
 Aside from maths, no previous knowledge of any subject is assumed.

 The second year (Part IIA) has three compulsory papers: microeconomic theory; macroeconomic theory; and econometrics (the analysis of economic data using statistical techniques).
 Second year students are also required to take a fourth paper from among four options: mathematics for economists, sociology, economic development or labour economics.